hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

    in a custom namespace in the claims.
 2. Other optional ``x-hasura-*`` fields (required as per your defined permissions).
-3. You can send ``x-hasura-role`` as header in the request to indicate a different role.
+3. You can send ``x-hasura-role`` as header in the request to indicate a role.
 4. Send the JWT via ``Authorization: Bearer <JWT>`` header.